dobin/ShellcodeObfuscationLab/README.md

 * As they store the shellcode in a variable, static analysis tools can try out their deobfuscation on all the variables (explains high detection of ReverseString and Base64)
 * Scans performed with large intervals between them (weeks?)

-Which means that the test has been performed wrong, and the results are invalid.
+Which means that the test has been performed wrong, and the results are invalid, and conclusions based on the data are misleading.
-Any conclusion based on the data is also invalid - and building [trainings](https://redsiege.com/training-av-edr-evasion/) on it distributes the misinformation.

 Luckily RedSiege published the [shellcode encoder sources](https://github.com/RedSiege/Chromatophore).
 I made this framework based on it to test it for myself.